France, Itinerary

 Highlightschapel, views of Amboise, gardens

-Château d’Amboise is the main attraction in Amboise for reasons that are obvious as soon as you enter the town.
+Château d’Amboise is the main attraction in Amboise for reasons that are obvious as soon as you enter town.
 It’s a literal towering presence over the town.
-You’re doing yourself a disservice if you only observe it from the town, though.
+You’re doing yourself a disservice if you only observe it from the town.

 Café du Château